TheCamusean/theCamusean.github.io/_posts/2020-07-05-ImitationFlows.md

 $$U(y) = V(f^{-1}(y))$$

 An intuitive understanding on how the energy function in manifold $Y$ is related to the energy function in manifold $Z$ is imagining the manifold $\mathbf{Z}$ as a deformable space in which the energy function lies.
-The diffeomorphism, $f$, will apply some deformation in the space in $\mathbf{Z}$, such that
+The diffeomorphism, $f$, will apply some deformation in the manifold $\mathbf{Z}$, such that $U(y) = V(z)$.

+ADD SOME REPRESENTATION OF DIFFEOMORPHISM CHANGING POTENTIAL.

+This intuition gives us the clue of the Stability guarantees.
+Given the diffeomorphism can be thought as a deformation in the space, if the energy function in $\mathbf{Z}$ is a convex, the energy function in $\mathbf{Y}$ will remain convex, and so, globally asymptotically stable.
+In our work, we show by Lyapunov Stability Analysis a properly formulated stability guarantees.

 ### The importance of the bijective mappings